Dee-24r/quiz-master/README.md

 - Streamlit UI in your browser.

-How to run:
+### How to run:
 - Clone the repo
 - Create a venv (if u want to)
 - Run pip requirements.txt
 - Run code with:
   - Terminal: run "python main.py"
   - Streamlit: run "streamlit run app.py"

-(until I find a better name)

 Quiz has a couple of (functioning) modes:
+These ones are the most useful.

-- Practice Mode
+- Practice Mode (just solve a random number of questions)
-- Timed Mode
+- Timed Mode (Solve questions in a limited amount of time)
-- Jeopardy Mode, and
+- Jeopardy Mode, and (Make sure you don't get below 0, then try to beat your last score.)
-- Endless Mode
+- Endless Mode (Keep solving until you're tired)

-Every other mode is pretty needless.. but yh.
-It's there
+TECH STACK:
+- Python
+- Streamlit UI
+- Open Trivia Database API and QuizAPI
+- JSON...?

 Gonna come back and rebuild this as a web app with Flask/Django!